Welcome to the Multi-Factor Coral Disease Forecast data explorer

 Publications:

 1. Caldwell JM, Liu G, Geiger E, Heron SF, Eakin CM, De La Cour J, Greene A, Raymundo L, Dryden J, Schlaff, Stella JS, Kindinger TL, Couch CS, Fenner D, Hoot W, Manzello D, and Donahue MJ.
 (2024) Mutli-Factor Coral Disease Risk product: Forecasting for early warning and management.
-Ecological Applications (accepted).
+Ecological Applications, e2961.

 2. Geiger EF, Heron SF, Hernandez WJ, Caldwell JM, Falinski K, Callender T, Greene AL, Liu G, De La Cour JL, Armstrong RA, Donahue MJ, Eakin CM.
 (2021) Optimal Spatiotemporal Scales to Aggregate Satellite Ocean Color Data for Nearshore Reefs and Tropical Coastal Waters: Two Case Studies.
 Frontiers in Marine Science.